 Where do baby fish go, and what are the consequences?

 Dispersal can drive population dynamics, range limits, and local adaptation, but a first step in understanding these processes is to understand how far organisms disperse.
-Using coral reef fishes (Amphiprion and Premnas spp.) as a model system, we apply population genetic and modeling tools to understand how far larvae move in a single generation, how this dispersal affects population dynamics, and how to design more effective conservation strategies given this knowledge (particularly marine protected areas and other spatial management approaches).
-Our field work is primarily in the central Philippines, but additional collaborations have focused in Kimbe Bay, Papua New Guinea.
-Recent work has allowed us to begin integrating oceanographic models into our work, and to exploring the tensions between dispersal and local adaptation across the genome of coral reef fishes.
+Using coral reef fishes (Amphiprion spp.) as a model system, we apply population genetic, modeling, and oceanographic tools to understand how far larvae move in a single generation, how this dispersal affects population dynamics and local adaptation, and how to design more effective conservation strategies given this knowledge (particularly marine protected areas).
+Our field work is primarily in the central Philippines, but additional collaborations have focused in Papua New Guinea.

 How do we measure the value of clean water, abundant wildlife, and protection from storms?